peter88213/novelyst_templates/docs/de/usage.md

 The fourth level heading begins with `####`, followed by a space and a scene title.

-- Under a chapter in the *Planning* tree, a scene signifying an arc point is created.
+- Under a chapter in the *Planung* tree, a scene signifying an arc point is created.

 ---